 Usually made of porcelain, these babies are beautiful and durable.
 However, they can require a considerable amount of prep work before placement.

 There is another brand of veneer called lumineers.
 Not all dentists use this brand, but it does cost less, and the procedure is quicker.

 Veneers are tooth-colored shells that your dentist can place over your damaged or broken teeth to provide a perfect bright smile.

 There is a lot of prep work that goes into placing veneers.
-First, you will need an initial consultation with your dentist, where he will reshape the teeth, which prepares them for the placement of the shells.
+First, you will need an initial consultation with your dentist, who will reshape the teeth, preparing them for the shells’ placement.

-After reshaping, your dentist will make a cast on your teeth, and you will receive a temporary set of veneers while the lab makes your permanent ones; it will take 14 days to a month to manufacture.
+After reshaping, your dentist will cast your teeth, and you will receive a temporary set of veneers while the lab makes your permanent ones; it will take 14 days to a month to manufacture.

 Once they are ready, your dentist will schedule your placement appointment.
 This appointment is lengthy, especially if you apply multiple veneers, and can take several hours.
-Next, your dentist uses a special kind of adhesive to place the veneers to cement them into place.
+Next, your dentist uses a special adhesive to place the veneers and cement them.

 What Problems Veneers can Fix